coopyey/personal-site/content/plants.md

 <!-- RARE SEEDS HERE -->
 <details><summary style="width: 400px;cursor:pointer;outline:none;color: #000;font-variant:small-caps;font-size:18px;padding-left: 5px;margin-bottom: 10px; border-radius: 5px; margin-bottom: -0.5em;">Rare Seeds</summary>
 <br />
 I found this company while on the hunt for edible chrysanthemum seeds.
-They offer hard to find or unusual plants, including rhizomes for a <i>blue</i> tumeric plant that I'm keeping an eye open for to order.
+They offer hard to find or unusual plants, including rhizomes for a <i>blue</i> Turmeric plant that I'm keeping an eye open for to order.
 I have yet to receive my order from them but I am excited to try some new leafy greens and plant what my friend has affectionately labeled "goth tomat" this year to add some variety to the kitchen this year.
-This is also the only website of the three that have tumeric and ginger rhizomes/fingers, so definitely worth keeping an eye on!<br /><br />
+This is also the only website of the three that have Turmeric and ginger rhizomes/fingers, so definitely worth keeping an eye on!<br /><br />

 <details><summary style="width: 400px;cursor:pointer;outline:none;color: #000;font-weight:bold;padding-left: 5px; border-radius: 5px;">Ordered: April 12, 2024</summary>
+<b>Shipped:</b> April 16, 2024<br />
-<b>Shipped: April 16th, 2024</b><br />
+<b>Received:</b> April 23, 2024<br />
 <b>Products Ordered:</b><br />
 • 1x <a href="https://www.rareseeds.com/komatsuna-spinach-mustard-old-tokyo" target="_blank">Komatsuna Seeds Spinach Mustard, "Old Tokyo"</a> <br />
 • 1x <a href="https://www.rareseeds.com/mizuna-605-summer" target="_blank"> Mizuna Seeds, 605 Summer</a> <br />